CodesmithLLC/BigBrother/readme.md

 * for Help request
   * When a diff is triggered for a particular file - live update the snapshot
   * When a diff is triggered for a particular file - send the diff to tas looking at them
+* Can do an abstract data to view binding with certian lists -HelpRequest List
+  -Student List for fraphs

 # What should be working but likely is not